 2. Alain Ducasse at the Dorchester, Hyde Park

 Let us tell you that there is nothing sketchy about this place, which is one of the most gorgeous restaurants in our capital.
 Not to be confused with the (equally opulent) dining rooms downstairs, which serve different menus, the Library is the room to dine in if you want to ‘taste the stars’ and enjoy a menu of sophisticated French food.
-An a la carte lunch will run you £140, but it does include a half bottle of wine!
-Meanwhile, the dinner tasting menu starts at £190.
+A three-course lunch will run you £140, while the dinner tasting menu starts at £190.
 If you really want to treat yourself, match your dinner with their ‘special treat wine pairing’ for a whopping £395.

 4) Core by Clare Smyth, Notting Hill

 Clare Smyth left Restaurant Gordon Ramsay to do her own thing and it’s gone rather well, to put it rather mildly.
 Her restaurant jumped straight into the big time by earning two Michelin stars in 2019, nary a year after opening.
 The Michelin Guide awarded the restaurant a third star shortly afterwards, which they’ve retained possession of since – even through a recent redecoration that has given the restaurant a decidedly less stuffy air.
-All this has earned Core to a well-deserved place in the tippity top tier of London fine dining.
-They offer a selection of tasting menus, with their Core Classics costing £205, and their evolving Core Seasons offering costing £225.
-An a la carte lunch, meanwhile, will run diners £155.
+All this has earned Core a well-deserved place in the tippity top tier of London fine dining.
+They offer a selection of tasting menus, with their Core Classics costing £215, and their evolving Core Seasons menu costing £235.
+An a la carte lunch, meanwhile, will run diners £165.

 5. Hélène Darroze at The Connaught, Mayfair